Below are the combined sailing instructions for both dinghy and cruiser competitors.

 3. Conditions of Entry

 3.1.
-The competitor is required to hold adequate insurance and in particular to hold insurance against third party claims in the sum of at least £2,000,000 (two million pounds).
+The competitor is required to hold adequate insurance and in particular to hold insurance against third party claims in the sum of at least £3,000,000 (three million pounds).

 3.2.
-The provision of patrol boats does not relieve the competitor of their responsibilities.
+The provision of safety or patrol boats does not relieve the competitor of their responsibilities.

 3.4.
 The race committee may reject or cancel the entry of a boat which in its view is unseaworthy.